 The frequency of less common adverse events was comparable between ACCOLATE and placebo.

 Rarely, elevations of one or more liver enzymes have occurred in patients receiving ACCOLATE in controlled clinical trials.
 In clinical trials, most of these have been observed at doses four times higher than the recommended dose.
 The following hepatic events (which have occurred predominantly in females) have been reported from postmarketing adverse event surveillance of patients who have received the recommended dose of ACCOLATE (40 mg/day): cases of symptomatic hepatitis (with or without hyperbilirubinemia) without other attributable cause; and rarely, hyperbilirubinemia without other elevated liver function tests.
 In most, but not all postmarketing reports, the patient's symptoms abated and the liver enzymes returned to normal or near normal after stopping ACCOLATE.
-In rare cases, patients have presented with fulminant hepatitis or progressed to hepatic failure, liver transplantation and death (see WARNINGS, Hepatotoxicity and PATIENT INFORMATION).
+In rare cases, patients have presented with fulminant hepatitis or progressed to hepatic failure, liver transplantation and death (see WARNINGS, Hepatotoxicity and PRECAUTIONS, PATIENT INFORMATION).

 In clinical trials, an increased proportion of zafirlukast patients over the age of 55 years reported infections as compared to placebo-treated patients.
 A similar finding was not observed in other age groups studied.
 These infections were mostly mild or moderate in intensity and predominantly affected the respiratory tract.
 Infections occurred equally in both sexes, were dose-proportional to total milligrams of zafirlukast exposure, and were associated with coadministration of inhaled corticosteroids.
 The clinical significance of this finding is unknown.